jqno/dont-hack-the-platform-talk/slides/talk.md

 # Singletons

 "[An enum] provides an ironclad guarantee against multiple instantiation, even in the face of sophisticated serialization or reflection attacks. [...]
-A single-element enum type is the best way to implement a singleton"
+A single-element enum type is often the best way to implement a singleton"

--- Joshua Bloch, Effective Java 2nd Edition
+-- Joshua Bloch, Effective Java 3rd Edition

 . . .